SpectralHiss/space-ape-gbe/README.md

 Spaceape Technical Test: Giant Bomb Edition

-We have packaged tests and the binary with docker-compose run `docker-compose run tests` to run tests
+We have packaged tests and the binary with docker-compose run `docker-compose run test` to run tests

 set env `API_KEY` to your api key